Explanation 21x21 magic square

 Methods to construct the 21x21 magic square are:

-The first three methods lead to simple symmetric magic 21x21 squares.
+The first five methods lead to simple symmetric magic 21x21 squares.

 With the shift methods you can construct panmagic 21x21 squares.
 Shift method (2) gives a more tight structure.